Westcombe Park RFC: Today

 Most youth rugby occurs on Sundays (occasional National Cup Academy matches take place on Saturdays).
 The club fields at least one team per age group between the ages of 7 and 19 with a strong reputation amongst other clubs, including London Irish, Colchester RFC and Blackheath.
-The club boasts international representatives at several levels including ex-England Universities captain John Moyce.
-The 1st XV plays its rugby in London South East Premier, with up to five senior teams playing at weekends including the 1st team and a 2nd XV commonly known as the X-Men who play in The Kent Invicta League.
-"Combe" aims to be a club to suit all, from its Minis (age 7) through to its 1st team (and four other senior sides), catering for all standards of rugby.
+The club boasts international representatives at several levels.

+The 1st XV will play its rugby in National 2 East from 2023–24, having been promoted back into the National League having won Regional 1 South East in 2022-23.
+With up to four senior teams playing at weekends including the 1st team and a 2nd XV commonly known as the Extra 1st XV, who play in the RFU league at Level 8 (Counties 2 Kent).

+Combe' aim to be a vibrant community club for all, from mini's and juniors up to the 1st XV, including social sides, Vets and everything in between.

 Relocation to the present site at Goddington Dene, Orpington took place in 1990 when the club became the major section within the Orpington Sports Club.
 In 1994, Westcombe Park took over the running and responsibility for the sports club and offered playing facilities, issuing contractual terms, to other sports (cricket, football, tennis and table tennis) as Associated Clubs under the control of Westcombe Park and Orpington Sports Club.
 In 1995, the club became a limited company, registered under the Industrial and Provident Societies Act 1965.
 The club now has four rugby pitches, a grandstand, a fully equipped gymnasium, two football pitches, two cricket squares and three tennis courts.